rotundasoftware/cartero/README.md

 </p>
 Cartero is an intelligent asset manager for web applications, especially suited for organizing, processing, and serving the many assets needed in "thick client" web applications built with JavaScript MVC frameworks.

+As of the time of this writing Cartero is available only for Node.js / Express, but it is easy to port to any environment.

 ## Benefits

-* Instead of using separate directories for each type of asset, group your assets into "bundles" of related javascript files, stylesheets, and templates (e.g. keep person.coffee, person.scss, person.tmpl together in *one directory*).
+* Instead of using separate directories for each type of asset, group your assets into "bundles" of related javascript files, stylesheets, templates, and images (e.g. keep person.coffee, person.scss, person.tmpl together in *one directory*).
 * Specify the exact bundles that are required for each page in the page's template.
 * Easily manage bundle dependencies.
 * All assets that a page requires are automatically injected into the served HTML when the page's template is rendered.
 No more messing with `<script>` and `<link>` tags!
 	* In development mode, served assets are preprocessed, but not minified or concatenated.
 	* In production mode, served assets are preprocessed, minified and concatenated.
 * All assets that live in the same directory as the page's template are automatically included when that page is rendered.
-* Use your preferred JavaScript module system (e.g. RequireJS, AMD, CommonJS, Marionette Modules, etc.).
+* Use your preferred JavaScript module system (e.g. RequireJS, AMD, CommonJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules, etc.).
 * Easily run your favorite preprocessing and minification tasks (scss, coffee, uglify, etc.).
-* Easily include [Bower](http://bower.io/) components as bundles.
+* Easily use [Bower](http://bower.io/) components as bundles.

 ## Overview